New release of the Sheffield Elicitation Framework

-I am a Reader in the School of Mathematics and Statistics at the University of Sheffield.
-My research interests are in Bayesian statistics, in particular analysing uncertainty in complex computer models, eliciting probability distributions, and applications in Health Economics.
+I am a Professor of Statistics in the School of Mathematics and Statistics (SoMaS) at the University of Sheffield.
+My research interests are in Bayesian statistics, in particular uncertainty quantification (UQ) for complex computer models, eliciting probability distributions from experts, and applications of these in Health Economics.

 I teach various undergraduate and postgraduate modules on statistics, and supervise PhD students (both within SoMaS and jointly with other departments) mainly on topics in UQ and in eliciting probability distributions.